E10is3/gitR1/README.md

 # gitR1
-first depository for the Data management course change to test merging on a local computer
+first depository for the Data management course
+Let's do some changes to test merging on a local computer